Web Discoverbangalore

 Malleswaram has been home to several important personalities and institutions.
 Bangalore's own Nobel laureate, C.V.
 Raman, the late Veena Doreswamy Iyengar, and M. Chinnaswamy after whom the cricket stadium is named, academician M.P.L.
 Sastry, poet G.P.
 Rajaratnam and Dewan Seshadri Iyer all lived here.
 Among institutions here are the Canara Union club set up by Konkani-speaking people in 1930 that to this day hosts a variety of cultural activities, the Malleswaram Association, hub of the area's sporting activity since 1929, and the Chowdaiah Memorial hosting all the great names in music and theatre.
 According to recent figures available with the Bangalore Development Authority (BDA), Malleswaram's net population density is 521 persons per hectare, while Bangalore City Corporation standard is 352 per hectare.

-Some of the other prominant areas in the City are Sanjay Nagar and RT Nagar, Hebbal, Vyalikaval, Yeshwanthpur, Sriramapura, Rajajinagar, Vijayanagar, Rajarajeshwarinagar, Chickpet, Chamarajpet, V V Puram, Mavalli, Hanumanthanagar, Padmanabhanagar, Hosakerehalli, Sarakki, BTM Layout, Domlur, Gandhinagar, Vasanthanagar, Vivek Nagar, Cox Town, Frazer Town, Benson Town.
+Some of the other prominant areas in the City are Sanjay Nagar and RT Nagar, Hebbal, Vyalikaval, Yeshwanthpur, Sriramapura, Rajajinagar, Rajarajeshwarinagar, Chickpet, Chamarajpet, V V Puram, Mavalli, Hanumanthanagar, Padmanabhanagar, Hosakerehalli, Sarakki, BTM Layout, Domlur, Gandhinagar, Vasanthanagar, Vivek Nagar, Cox Town, Frazer Town, Benson Town.

 TRANSPORTATION